LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-012-glxy-research-development/index.md

 banner: []
 description: >-
-  After what seems like a millennium of quality output from GLXY already, last week saw the highly anticipated release of their debut album &lsquo;Research &amp; Development&rsquo; on Shogun Audio.
-Upon hearing the news that GLXY were planning to drop their debut album, my initial thoughts were &ndash;
-  &lsquo;Wait, how have GLXY not released an album [...]Read More...
+  After what seems like a millennium of quality output from GLXY already, last week saw the highly anticipated release of their debut album ‘Research & Development’ on Shogun Audio.
+Upon hearing the news that GLXY were planning to drop their debut album, my initial thoughts were – ‘Wait, how have GLXY not released an album [...]Read More...
 published: true
 tags: feature
 featured: false